Morph1c/Storman/README.md

 # Storman
-An application for the managment of the memory
+An application for the managment of the memory, it's still under development!!